paulmaddela/grab-safety-challenge/README.md

 ## Conclusion

 It is really a great dataset.
-Overall, I am happy that I spent most of my time feature engineering and but unhappy that I could not do all the things I wanted to do with the modeling part.
+Overall, I am happy that I spent most of my time feature engineering but unhappy that I could not do all the things I wanted to do with the modeling part.
 It was still a great learning experience and will continue to work on this data.